ajesler/blokus/Readme.md

 	- Least squares fitting of two 3d point sets - http://162.105.204.96/teachers/yaoy/Fall2011/arun.pdf

-### Bugs

-- Board square hover classes not cleared properly

 ### TODO

 - Move shapes to the DB
-- Add an HTML view for the shapes - perhaps showing each?

 ### Extras